How to Downsize for Full-Time Travel

 The first step is to take stock of what you actually own.

-You don’t need to make a list of everything, necessarily, but you do need to have an idea of the AMOUNT of things you’ll need to process.
-That way you can make a schedule for downsizing and clearing out “stuff.”
+You don’t need to make a list of everything, but you do need to have an idea of the AMOUNT of things you’ll need to process.
+That way you can make a schedule for downsizing and clearing out that “stuff.”
 We’ll talk more about that schedule in Step 4.

 The goal is to basically see the total amount of things you’ll need to process.
 Ideally this’ll start at MINIMUM 6 months before your travel start date, and up to a year before if you’re sorting through an entire house.